 Also worth noting is that there isn’t any punctuation mark at all in this stanza.
 While this makes sense in regard to the lack of periods—there isn’t a full sentence thus far—it does feel as though a comma could be present in some position.
 Without these details of commas and full sentences, the story’s whimsical trait escalates like a story that is being unfolded in the most dramatic way.
 The main idea is continuously delayed as more personification is showcased, and the narration gets a bit lost in the details that lead to the ending idea.

 This is like a fairy tale that begins in lush terms of once-upon-a-time that are flowery and boost the figurative qualities, but do little to communicate the actual plot.
-In this, Blake has used a first stanza of dependent clauses to begin a tale that is a stretch of the imagination.
-Just as these dependent clauses keep pushing the poem’s main idea farther away, the reader can infer that Blake’s ending desire for this poem will be far-fetched to match.
+In this, Blake has used the first stanza of dependent clauses to begin a tale that is a stretch of the imagination.
+Just as these dependent clauses keep pushing the poem’s main idea farther away, the reader can infer that Blake’s ending desire for ‘Laughing Song’ will be far-fetched to match.

 when the meadows laugh with lively green